joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-dates-and-times/date-and-time-example-simple-analog-clock.md

             showTime(currentTime);
         }

-This method saves the current time in a variable, so the time can’t change in the middle of drawing the clock hands.
+This method saves the current time in a variable, so the time can't change in the middle of drawing the clock hands.
 Then it calls the `showTime()` method to display the hands, as the following shows: